k-rns/2020-05-22-WHOI-online/index.md

   Syllabus pending
 </p>
 <p>
-This workshop is based on a few workshops developed by the Carpentries (See https://carpentries.org for more information about the Carpentries organisation.) and by Joe Futrelle (WHOI)
+This workshop is based on a few workshops developed by the Carpentries (See <a href="https://carpentries.org">https://carpentries.org</a>  for more information about the Carpentries organisation.) and by Joe Futrelle (WHOI)
 <ul>
   <li><a href="http://swcarpentry.github.io/python-novice-gapminder/">Plotting and Programming in Python</a></li>
   <li><a href="https://datacarpentry.org/python-ecology-lesson/">Data Analysis and Visualization for Ecologists</a></li>